Love is still Americans’ top reason to marry.

 Once you know what your financial pasts look like, talk about your financial future.
 Discuss if and when you’d like to buy a house, have a baby, buy a car, go back to school, etc. Discuss these big goals now so no one is surprised down the road and you can start to plan for them together.

-Send an invite to your family at LACU
+Send an invite to your Linn Area family

 (Or at least save us a piece of cake.)